crashtestjustin/to-do-app/README.md

 need to continue by setting up functionality for to dos:

 - localstorage API for toDos
-  - toDos: need to create the save to local storage and remove from local storage elements & the page load create elements
+  - toDos: need to add function to create saved local storage to do objects and descriptions on the DOM on page load
 - expand/collapse capability for custom folders
 - create folder views - ORDER THE FILTERS BY DATE THEN BY DATA ITEM???
 - styling updates for remaining buttons and text areas and forms + expand/collapse icons on page elements
+- remove local storage key if the values are empty
 - removed folder array item from folder object array when removed from navigation pane

 Add on